o19s/documentation-website/_search-plugins/ubi/schemas.md

 {% endcomment %}

 ## UBI stores
-There are 2 separate stores for UBI:
+There are 2 separate stores involed in supporting UBI data collection:

 ### 1) **UBI queries**
-All underlying query information and results ([`object_id`](#object_id)'s) are stored in the **UBI Queries** store, and remains largely invisible in the background.
+All underlying query information and results ([`object_id`](#object_id)'s) are stored in the `ubi_queries` index, and remains largely invisible in the background.
-The only obvious difference will be in the `ubi` stanza of the JSON response, *which could cause index bloat if one forgets that this is enabled*.

 **UBI Queries** [schema](https://github.com/o19s/opensearch-ubi/tree/2.14.0/src/main/resources/queries-mapping.json):
-Since UBI manages the **UBI Queries** store, the developer should never have to write directly to this store (except for importing data).
+Since UBI manages the `ubi_queries` index, the developer should never have to write directly to this store (except for importing data).

 - `timestamp` (events and queries)
 	&ensp; A UNIX timestamp of when the query was received